manni8436/dinotopia/README.md

 1. During the development process a bug was found causing my dropdown menu button on mobile and tablet devices to stop working, when initially the dropdown button was working.

-After closer inspection on this issue, it turned out that I had changed and I had imported the wrong script tag, which was rectified by changing the script to the one below.
+After closer inspection on this issue, it turned out that I had changed and imported the wrong script tag, which was rectified by changing the script to the one below.

 ![dropdown menu bug](static/docs/images/readme-images/dropdown-menu-bug.png)